 Meningitis caused by listeriosis

-- For children under the age of 3 months, intravenous amoxicillin or ampicillin for 21 days in total, plus gentamicin for at least the first seven days.
+For children under the age of 3 months, intravenous amoxicillin or ampicillin for 21 days in total, plus gentamicin for at least the first seven days.
+In adults, amoxicillin is recommended as first-line, with co-trimoxazole as an alternative option.

 - Immediate: septic shock, including disseminated intravascular coagulation, coma with loss of protective airway reflexes, cerebral oedema and raised intracranial pressure, septic arthritis, pericardial effusion and haemolytic anaemia (H. influenzae).

-- Subdural effusions: reported in 40% of children aged 1-18 months with bacterial meningitis.
+- Subdural effusions are a common complication in young children.
 Risk factors include young age, rapid onset of illness, low peripheral white cell count and high CSF protein.

 - Syndrome of inappropriate antidiuretic hormone secretion (SIADH).

-- Delayed: decreased hearing, or deafness; other cranial nerve dysfunction, multiple seizures, focal paralysis, subdural effusions, hydrocephalus, intellectual deficits, ataxia, blindness, Waterhouse-Friderichsen syndrome and peripheral gangrene.
+- Delayed: decreased hearing, or deafness; other cranial nerve dysfunction, multiple seizures, focal paralysis, hydrocephalus, intellectual deficits, ataxia, visual impairment, Waterhouse-Friderichsen syndrome and peripheral gangrene.

 - Prognosis depends on the pathogen, the patient's age and condition and the severity of acute illness.